teambit/docs/docs/workspace/03-component-statuses.md

 ### Staged components

 All tagged components that are ready to be [exported](/docs/apis/cli-all#export) and shared to a remote Collection.
+In Git status terms, the equivalent would be changes which have been committed but not pushed to the server.

-Staged components are fully isolated by Bit.
+Staged components have been verified by Bit as fully isolated.

 ```shell
 $ bit status